cytomining/cytominer-database/README.rst

 Cells.csv, Cytoplasm.csv, Nuclei.csv, Image.csv, Object.csv.
 The [filenames] section in the configuration file saves the correct basename of existing measurement files (this may be important in the case of inconsistent capitalization).
-# TODO: Are there any other reasons for the [filenames] section?

 The [database_engine] section
 -----------------------------